semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 when that job is executed in a pipeline – this includes all `secrets` and environment variables.
 This also means that you will be working on the actual GitHub repository with the actual branch.

+The `sem debug job` command is ideal for debugging jobs that are finished.

 ### On demand job creation